DarthKoder/Hunter-Kitchen-Designs/README.md

 * Main Headings

-    * Are composed of simple teal like colour #009494 capitalised text with 'Dancing Script' font, other than the main page cover heading text uses 'Exo' font.
+    * Are composed of simple teal colour capitalised text with 'Dancing Script' font, other than the main page cover heading text uses 'Exo' font.
     * All but the about page heading reduce down and are positioned on the left hand side when viewed on smaller screens.
     * Main heading, which is unique for each page:
         * The home page is comprised of cover text 'STOP HUNTING We have the perfect kitchen for you' with section headings.